 “Erm… lemme Google that,” was my nice way of saying, “No I haven’t, and I’ve no idea what you’re talking about!”

 Turns out it’s her lifetime dream to walk it, and she wants to do it for her fortieth birthday.
 She wanted to know if I would go with her.
 It didn’t take me long to decide.
-We hiked it this past June.
+We hiked it in June.

 You see, for me, the ability to say, “Yes!” to the serendipities the universe sends my way is more important than having lovely things around me.
 Houses are hard work.
 Stuff is expensive and time consuming to maintain.
 There are people who have the wherewithal to maintain two lives – keeping their home and still traveling freely, but we’re not among them.
 We simply couldn’t afford to have it both ways, and so a choice had to be made.

 We’ve spent much of the last year in North America after a 19 month wander through Southeast Asia and Oceania.
 Re-entry is always jarring, and the full body plunge back into one’s own culture is, on the one hand, refreshing, and on the other hand, a serious wake up call.

 I forget, sometimes, what it means to be North American.
 I forget what excess in every arena looks like.
 I forget what the all consuming pressure towards the “American Dream” feels like.
-The television commercials leading up to Black Friday were appalling to me.
+The TV commercials are appalling.
+The continual battle cry of consumerism being trumpeted from every screen in every communal space, from living room to gas pump.

 Maybe I’m weird (okay, I know I’m weird; humor me) but to my way of understanding, this is how it breaks down: